-Keir Starmer Faces Internal Labour Criticism Over Mandelson Appointment
+Keir Starmer Faces Internal Labour Criticism Over Mandelson Appointment and Vetting Process

-In Brief
+1-Minute Brief

 Key Facts

-- Keir Starmer has stated that the 'vast majority' of Labour MPs support his leadership despite recent criticism.
+- Keir Starmer stated that the 'vast majority' of Labour MPs support his leadership despite recent criticism.

 What Happened